-Executive Internship I - 3 (offered periods 5-7 only)
+Executive Internship I - 3 (offered periods 5-7 only) SENIORS (offered period 7 only) JUNIORS

 (Juniors & Seniors Only)

 Prerequisite: 2.5 GPA

 The purpose of this course is to provide a practical introduction to the work environment through direct contact with professionals in the community.
 Students will be required to work off campus for a certain number of hours and provide proof of employment.